 * Glossing or Toning (adds a hue of color to reduce or enhance tone or simply to add shine)

-* Additional color mix-up (priced at $30 for each 20 gram increment)
+* Additional color mix-up (priced at $30 for each 20 gram increment)* Color in between foils (Gray coverage, added depth, etc)

 * Extra long or Extra thick hair (Crystal Gale were sorry but it does take longer to foil hair that is halfway down your back)